ElektraInitiative/libelektra/scripts/README.md

-# Meta #
+# Kdb Meta #

-Meta tags as comments in the beginning of a script are parsed by the meta script The aim of this script is to find the right script in no time!
+Meta tags as comments in the beginning of a script are parsed by the meta script.
+The aim of `kdb meta` is to find the right script in no time!

 The Metatag System of Epydoc is used (http://epydoc.sourceforge.net/manual-fields.html#module-metadata-variables) and extendet with the following special tags: